enricopesce/oracle-kubernetes-engine-deploy/README.md

 ## Automated Kubernetes Cluster Deployment on Oracle Cloud Infrastructure

-This IaC code provides a simple way to deploy a OKE cluster on Oracle Cloud Infrastructure.
+This IaC code provides a simple way to automate the deployment a OKE cluster on Oracle Cloud Infrastructure.

 It is useful for starting without extensive expertise or as a foundation code ready to extend.